-Mary set a sponge the evening of the day preceding that of the picnic, using the Perfection Potato Cake recipe, which Aunt Sarah (see photo at right) considered her best recipe for raised cakes, as it was one used by her mother for many years.
+Mary set a sponge the evening of the day preceding that of the picnic, using the Perfection German Potato Cake Recipe (top of page), which Aunt Sarah (see photo at right) considered her best recipe for raised cakes, as it was one used by her mother for many years.

 On the day of the picnic, Mary arose at five o'clock, and while her Aunt was busily engaged setting sponge for her loaf of rye bread, Mary kneaded down the "potato cake" sponge, set to rise the previous evening, now rounded over top of bowl and light as a feather.

 She filled a couple of pans with buns, molded from the dough, and set them to rise.
 She then, under her Aunt's direction, fashioned the "Pretzel" as follows:

 She placed a piece of the raised dough on a large, well-floured bake board, rolled it over and over with both hands until a long, narrow roll or strip was formed about the width of two fingers in thickness and placed this strip carefully on the baking sheet, which was similar to the one on which Aunt Sarah baked rye bread; shaped the dough to form a figure eight (8) or pretzel, allowing about two inches of space on either side of baking sheet to allow for raising.